noryev/dev-ipfs-gateway/readme.md

 ## Instructions

 Throw this worker.js file into Cloudflare workers and boom!
-Working Gateway!
+Working Racing Gateway!